---Advertisement---

 Training and Development

-Candidates who are successful in the selection process undergo a comprehensive training program that begins with an 0 8 weeks of communication skill capsule at the Army Cadet College (ACC) Centre & College in Pachmarhi.
+Candidates who are successful in the selection process undergo a comprehensive training program that begins with an 08 weeks of communication skill capsule at the Army Educational Corps (AEC) Centre & College in Panchmarhi.
 This training is designed to enhance their communication and leadership skills, crucial for officers who will take on command and administrative responsibilities.

 Following the communication training, candidates proceed to the Officers Training Academy (OTA) in Gaya, where they undergo a year-long intensive pre-commission training.
 The training at OTA prepares them for the duties and responsibilities of commissioned officers, instilling discipline, leadership, and a deep understanding of military tactics and operations.